Tag: Django

 'django.contrib.staticfiles',

-'core', # Add your new app here!
+'projects', # Add your new app here

 ]

-Open core/models.py and add the following code:
+Open projects/models.py and add the following code:

 from django.db import models